anhdau185/auth-service/README.md

 1. Get the Docker images

-Pull all the images needed to get the project up from Docker Hub:
+Pull all the images needed to get the project up and running from Docker Hub:

 ```sh
 # postgres image